yurynamgung/twitter_postgres_indexes/README.md

 ## Step 1: Load the Data

+Modify the `load_tweets_parallel.sh` and `load_denormalized.sh` files to use the port numbers specified in your `docker-compose.yml` file.
-Load the data into docker by running the command
+Then load the data into docker:
 ```
 $ sh load_tweets_parallel.sh
 ================================================================================